-URBAN GREENING PLAN OBJECTIVES Need for Plan/Development of Work Plan 0 - 30 Applicant demonstrates need for the development of the Urban Greening Plan Applicant provides a Work Plan to guide development of the Urban Greening Plan Work Plan identifies process and steps necessary to develop a Plan Work Plan identifies how the need will be formally assessed and documented.
+URBAN GREENING PLAN OBJECTIVES Need for Plan/Development of Work Plan Applicant demonstrates need for the development of the Urban Greening Plan 0 - 30 Applicant provides a Work Plan to guide development of the Urban Greening Plan Work Plan identifies process and steps necessary to develop a Plan Work Plan identifies how the need will be formally assessed and documented.
 Work Plan establishes a specific timeline and budget.
 Community Involvement and Participation 0 - 20 Applicant demonstrates active involvement and participation of the community in the development of the Urban Greening Plan.
-Integration of Entities with Jurisdiction over Project & Existing 0 - 15 Resources Applicant demonstrates involvement of entities with jurisdiction over project Applicant demonstrates assessment and use of existing resources as feasible Promotes Healthy Community Development and Public Health Benefits 0 - 15 Applicant demonstrates involvement of public health officials Applicant demonstrates involvement of public health officials Applicant demonstrates steps taken to achieve a healthy community PRIORITY CONSIDERATION Community More Vulnerable to Climate Change 4 Disadvantaged Community OR 4 Severely Disadvantaged Community 6 ORGANIZATIONAL CAPACITY 0 - 10
+Integration of Entities with Jurisdiction over Project & Existing 0 - 15 Resources Applicant demonstrates involvement of entities with jurisdiction over project Applicant demonstrates assessment and use of existing resources as feasible Promotes Healthy Community Development and Public Health Benefits 0 - 15 Applicant demonstrates involvement of public health officials Applicant demonstrates steps taken to achieve a healthy community PRIORITY CONSIDERATION Community More Vulnerable to Climate Change 4 Disadvantaged Community OR 4 Severely Disadvantaged Community 6 ORGANIZATIONAL CAPACITY 0 - 10